johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

-# IBM Watson Developer Certification Study Guide
+# IBM Watson Developer Certification Study Guide.

 A one page study guide for the below Watson Certification exam: